SamB032/PyQt5-application/README.md

 ![Screenshot from 2021-12-29 12-29-41](https://user-images.githubusercontent.com/70594311/147687811-703374eb-847c-4de2-a9e0-321822b18f22.png)

-This is the PyQt5 application ive made.
+This is the PyQt5 application I have made.
 It makes use of databases to save notes to a particular user that was logged in.
-There is als the functionality of creating an count.
+There is also the functionality of creating an account.
 Validation has been taken into account throught the application.

 ## Install Guide